sahasam/cpp-cmake-template/README.md

 ## Tests

-There are 2 main well-qualified testing frameworks in c++.
-Catch2 and GoogleTest.
+There are 2 main well-qualified testing frameworks I was considering: Catch2 and GoogleTest.
 I want to work at Google, so I chose GoogleTest.
 Just kidding.
-It started working first, so now I'm sticking with it to the grave.
+GoogleTest started working first, so now I'm sticking with it to the grave.

+Getting basic tests was not that difficult.
+It was as hard as copying code from examples.
+Integrating it, however, with the src/ module was quite difficult to figure out.
+I ended up creating a static library out of the `src/` module, and linking it to the test code.
+Because the source code was linked as a library, `#include` statements should contain angle brackets like so:

+    #include <adder/adder.h>

+If the test executable need to be linked with any external libraries in the project, they should be linked in the toplevel CMakeLists.txt.
+It works, so I'm not complaining.

 ## Projects I've made with this template :banana::gorilla: